Juliana Stratton: Lieutenant Governor of Illinois

 On August 9, 2017, Stratton was announced as J. B. Pritzker's running mate in the 2018 gubernatorial election.
 She cited early childhood education and women's reproductive rights as two of her priorities, with criminal justice reform as another.

 As of November 7, 2018, she was elected to the position of Lieutenant Governor of Illinois with her and Pritzker defeating Republican incumbents Bruce Rauner and Evelyn Sanguinetti.
 Accordingly, she resigned from the Illinois House of Representatives effective December 31, 2018.
-Lamont Robinson, the winner of the 2020 general election, was appointed by local Democratic leaders and sworn into office on January 2, 2019.

 Since taking office, Stratton has spearheaded the Justice, Equity, and Opportunity Initiative and chairs the Illinois Council on Women and Girls, The Governor's Rural Affairs Council, the Military and Economic Development Council, and the Illinois River Coordinating Council.

 In July 2021, Pritzker and Stratton announced that they would both be running for re-election in 2022.
-On November 8, 2022, Pritzker and Stratton won re-election in a landslide victory, defeating Republican challengers Darren Bailey and Stephanie Trussell.
+On November 8, 2022, Pritzker and Stratton won re-election, defeating Republican challengers Darren Bailey and Stephanie Trussell.
 They began their second term on January 9, 2023.

+2026 U.S. Senate candidacy

+In April 2025, Stratton announced her candidacy for the U.S. Senate after incumbent Senator Dick Durbin announced he would not seek re-election.
+She was endorsed by Pritzker and U.S. Senator Tammy Duckworth.

 Personal life

 Stratton is married and is the mother of four daughters and lives in Bronzeville.
+She first married William Stratton, with whom she had three children; they divorced in 2016.
+She married Bryan Echols, who has one child.
 She cites her hobby of running marathons and triathlons as giving her the discipline needed for the rigors of campaigning.
 In Chicago, she is a member of the Chicago Bar Association and the city's chapter of Jack and Jill of America.
 Stratton was among the first customers to purchase cannabis when Illinois began recreational sale of the drug on January 1, 2020.